 (4) Will any chemicals be stored, handled or used on the site in a location where a spill or leak will drain to surface or groundwater or to a stormwater disposal system discharging to surface or groundwater?
-Not applicable, this is a non-project action.

 b.
 Stormwater

 (1) What are the depths on the site to groundwater and to bedrock (if known)?